TandoorRecipes/recipes/docs/docker/synology/README.md

 - Open https://github.com/vabene1111/recipes/tree/develop/docs/docker/plain/nginx/conf.d
 - Download Recipes.conf to your conf.d folder
 - Open https://github.com/vabene1111/recipes/blob/develop/.env.template
-- Copy the text and save it as 'env' to your recipes folder (no filename extension!)
+- Copy the text and save it as '.env' to your recipes folder (no filename extension!)
+- Add a POSTGRES_PASSWORD
 - Once done, it should look like this:

 ![grafik](https://user-images.githubusercontent.com/66269214/84471828-75319400-ac86-11ea-97e1-42bcb166720e.png)